Rome airports delay business plan over tariff uncertainty

-The plan foresees 12 billion euros of investments to revamp Rome's main Fiumicino airport by 2044, of which 2.5 billion euros in the next 10 years.
+The plan foresees 12 billion euros ($15.7 billion) of investments to revamp Rome's main Fiumicino airport by 2044, of which 2.5 billion euros in the next 10 years.

 The development plan has been held back by a long-running dispute with the government over tariffs for airport services.